1. Home

 Is it worth getting batteries for solar?

-In some cases, yes, having batteries for solar energy storage can be an important part of a system.
+In some cases, yes, having batteries for solar energy storage can be a valuable complement to your solar panels.
 Having battery storage lets you use solar power 24/7, maximize savings from your system, and have reliable power during bad weather and grid outages.

 How many batteries do you need to run a house on solar?